Fairy Circles | Fairy Rings | Namibia | Grass | Desert

 CNN: Nature’s greatest mystery?

-In June 2014, CCN wrote an article Namibia’s ‘fairy circles’: Nature’s greatest mystery?, followed by a BBC article Mystery fairy circles defy explanation.
+In June 2014, CNN referred to our work in the article Namibia’s ‘fairy circles’: Nature’s greatest mystery?, followed by a BBC article Mystery fairy circles defy explanation.
 The controversy illustrates that science is a process, not a definitive set of facts, as has been well-formulated in the article What fairy circles teach us about science.
 In February 2015, the 1st Fairy Circle Symposium took place at Wolwedans where various active fairy circle researchers met to discuss the different hypotheses.
 In 2015, we also published a new article in Ecological Entomology which was again in support of the vegetation self-organization hypothesis and which explained more in detail the pattern characteristics.

 Discovery of fairy circles in Australia